 Prep the Hearts of Palm and Other Vegetables

-- Open the cans of hearts of palm and measure out 2 tbsp of liquid into a large mixing bowl (2 tbsp total, NOT 2 tbsp from either can).
+- Open canned hearts of palm and measure canning liquid into a large mixing bowl (measurement is total amount, NOT from each can).2 tablespoons hearts of palm liquid

-- Discard the remaining liquid then dump the hearts of palm onto a cutting board.
+- Discard the remaining liquid then dump the hearts of palm onto a cutting board.3 cups hearts of palm

 - Finely chop the hearts of palm and add to your large bowl.

-- Finely chop ⅓ C celery, ⅓ C onion and ¼ C parsley.
-Add to the large mixing bowl.
+- Finely chop celery, onion and parsley.
+Add to the large mixing bowl.⅓ cup celery, ⅓ cup onion, ¼ cup parsley

 Mix Crab Cakes

-- To the large bowl, add ½ C chickpea flour, 2 tbsp vegan mayonnaise, 1 tbsp Dijon mustard, ½ tbsp apple cider vinegar, 1 tsp Old bay seasoning, ½ tsp garlic powder, ¼ tsp salt and ⅛ tsp black pepper.
+- To the large bowl, add chickpea flour, vegan mayonnaise, Dijon mustard, apple cider vinegar, Old bay seasoning, garlic powder, salt and black pepper.½ cup chickpea flour, 2 tablespoons vegan mayonnaise, 1 tablespoon Dijon mustard, ½ tablespoon apple cider vinegar, 1 teaspoon Old bay seasoning, ½ teaspoon garlic powder, ¼ teaspoon salt, ⅛ teaspoon black pepper

 - Mix until well combined.